 This Charter is established by the Council under the ANU Act and the Governance Statute, which vests in it the 'entire control and management of the University'.
 Subject to the ANU Act, the PGPA Act, the Governance Statute and any other applicable legislation, all Council members and officers of the University are bound by the terms of this Charter.
-The Charter should also be read in the context of the Voluntary Code of Best Practice for the Governance of Australian Public Universities (2018), which the Council adopts as its principle benchmark for good corporate governance.
+The Charter should also be read in the context of the Code of Governance Principles and Practice for Australia's Public Universities (2024), which the Council adopts as its principle benchmark for good corporate governance.